andyvorld/LGSTrayBattery/readme.md

 # LGS Tray Battery -- V3 Preview

-A rewrite/combination of my two programs [LGSTrayBattery](https://github.com/andyvorld/LGSTrayBattery) and [LGSTrayBattery_GHUB](https://github.com/andyvorld/LGSTrayBattery_GHUB), which should allow for interaction via both the native HID and Logitech Gaming Hub websockets.
+A rewrite/combination of my two programs [LGSTrayBattery](https://github.com/andyvorld/LGSTrayBattery) and [LGSTrayBattery_GHUB](https://github.com/andyvorld/LGSTrayBattery_GHUB), which should allow for interaction via both the native HID and Logitech GaminG Hub websockets.

 ## Changes from V2
 *When migrating from earlier versions, device ids may have changed.*
 - Moved to .Net 8
-- Realtime reactive icons
+- Realtime reactive icons and rich tooltips
     - Light/Dark theme is now reactive in realtime
 - Rewritten to use hidapi directly for hotplug support
     - Wired/Wireless devices like the G403 should behave like a single device
 - Multi-device mode
 - Numerical Icons
 - HID.NET manager has been deprecated
+- Migrated to using a `.toml` for appsettings

 ## Features
 ### Tray Indicator